clarencechien/handbook/README.md

 *   **Itinerary Visualization**: Includes a responsive itinerary overview image for quick reference.
 *   **Leader Mode**: Hidden admin features (music control, secret notes) accessible via a password.
 *   **Secret Content**: Special "Leader Only" blocks in the itinerary that are hidden from the public view.
-*   **Background Music**: Integrated audio player with a curated playlist and offline download support.
+*   **Background Music**: Integrated audio player with a curated playlist, offline download support, and single-song looping by default.
+*   **Lyrics Display**: Built-in lyrics view with a "Karaoke" fullscreen mode, optimized for both mobile and desktop.
 *   **Responsive Design**: Optimized for mobile devices with a "Scrapbook" look and feel.

 ## 🚀 Usage